Ivana505/funky-keyboard/README.md

   I want to say thank you to my Mentor Tim for the guidance and tutor support.

 ### Content
  - Content was created intentionally for the purpose of this project and this Website.
-Credits go to the creater of the Website.
+Credits go to the creator of the Website.